 - Do not use this medicine after the expiration date printed on the container.

 Side effects from acetaminophen are rare.
-However, if a skin rash or bruises appear, stop giving the medicine and call your child’s doctor (see next section).
+However, if a skin rash or bruises appear, stop giving the medicine and call your child’s health care provider (see next section).

-Call the doctor for any of these signs:
+Call your child’s doctor or health care provider if your child has any of these signs:

 - your child does not look well